jaevanaustinaldover/portfolio/README.md

 Now going to start Gallery, going to fork the idea and add my own flare to it Gallery was based from https://tympanus.net/codrops/2015/10/15/effect-ideas-for-image-grids/ by Mary Lou.
 Thanks for the Help Mary Lou, going to use Demo 6 for this project.

+Feb 16, 2017(13:17)
+Everything is done, I didn't have the time to add a better responsive website so it kinda sucks.
+All additional changes will be recorded for documentation purposes.
+Added a really simple email sending for remarks and feedbacks on contact's page and fixed the galley to be almost responsive